-i.
+- i.
 Award based on price.
-For small purchases awarded based on price or fixed specifications (i.e. not subject to negotiations), CIHA shall make award to the qualified Tribal member-owned economic enterprise or organization with the lowest responsive quotation if it is reasonable and no more than 10% higher than the lowest responsive quotation received.
+For small purchasesSmall Purchases awarded based on price or fixed specifications (i.e. not subject to negotiations), CIHA shall make award to the qualified Tribal member-owned economic enterprise or organization with the lowest responsive quotation if it is reasonable and no more than 10% higher than the lowest responsive quotation received.
 If there is no such Tribal member-owned enterprise or organization, CIHA shall make award to the qualified Indian-owned economic enterprise or organization with the lowest responsive quotation if it is reasonable and no more than 5% higher than the lowest responsive quotation received.
-If no responsive quotation is received from a qualified Tribal member-owned economic enterprise or organization that is within 10% of the lowest responsive quotation from any qualified source, and if no responsive quotation is received from a qualified Indian-owned economic enterprise or organization within 5% of the lowest responsive quotation from any qualified source, then award shall be made to the source with the lowest quotation.
+If no responsive quotation is received from a qualified Tribal member-owned economic enterprise or organization that is within 10% of the lowest responsive quotation from any qualified source, and if no responsive quotation is received from a qualified Indian-owned economic enterprise or organization within 5% of the lowest responsive quotation from any qualified source, then award shall be made to the source with the lowest quotation. - ii.

-- ii.
 Award based on factors other than price.
-For small purchases to be awarded based on factors other than price, a formal solicitation (request for proposals or request for quotations) shall be issued, including evaluation factors and a rating system to evaluate each proposal or quotation.
+For small purchasesSmall Purchases to be awarded based on factors other than price, a formal solicitation

+(request for proposals or request for quotations) shall be issued, including evaluation factors and a rating system to evaluate each proposal or quotation.
 The solicitation shall reserve 15% of the total evaluation points for providing Tribal and Indian preference.
-Award shall be made to the best proposal or quotation in accordance with the stated rating system. - 6.
-Blanket Purchase Orders and Agreements.
-Blanket Purchase Orders and Agreements may be used for expendable supplies and routine services.
+Award shall be made to the best proposal or quotation in accordance with the stated rating system.

+5.7.Blanket Purchase Orders and Agreements.
+Blanket Purchase Orders ("Blanket Purchase Orders") and Blank Purchase Agreements ("Blanket Purchase Agreements") may be used for expendable supplies and routine services.
 For expendable supplies, CIHA shall prepare a list of products with an estimate of the volume or quantity of each product historically purchased in a one-year fiscal period.
-Quotes shall be obtained using the small purchase procedures set forth above.
-The maximum total value of a Blanket Purchase Order or Agreement may not exceed \$12_50,000.
+Quotes shall be obtained using the sSmall pPurchase procedures set forth above.
+The maximum total value of a Blanket Purchase Order or Blanket Purchase Agreement may not exceed \$250,000.

-C. Sealed Bidding (Purchases over \$1250,000)
+C. Sealed Bidding (Purchases over \$250,000)